 ADP Architects LLP

 The 72m long building was designed in two wings running the full length of the building, connected by a central atrium space.
-A concrete frame construction was utilised with post tensioned slabs that dictated early design involvement was required from Colorminium to assist in the setting out of the fixing points and connection details with the frame.
+A concrete frame construction was utilised with post tensioned slabs which dictated early design involvement was required and we were engaged to assist in the setting out of the fixing points and connection details with the frame.